‘Not man. Not machine. More.‘

 Reviews [click links to read more]:

 “It’s a slight, lower-case stint of cinematic science fiction, whose promising premise is almost undone by the unevenly struck tones, awkward action and unstuck twist landing.
 Still, due to its subversive spirit, topical poignancy, vicious lashes of violence, and well-guided performance by Logan Marshall-Green, the proceedings remain amusing enough.
 Arrow in the Head

-“Leigh Whannell’s witty, action packed horror delivers so much in the neat set pieces alone but it’s the overall nightmare critique of a tech reliant world where Upgrade comes alive (pun intended).
-Going all the way back to Demon Seed (1977) through to Ex Machina (2014) the Faustian deal we make with digital machines is that their ability to make our lives better disarms survival instincts that have served the human race for millennia.”
+“Leigh Whannell’s witty, action packed horror delivers so much in the neat set pieces alone but it’s the overall nightmare critique of a tech reliant world where Upgrade comes alive (pun intended).”
 Britflicks

 “Upgrade’s fear of a homogenised and dehumanised society is a message which works as a metaphor for the movie, too – if the MCU and its ilk are the super-slick successful equivalent of cinematic A.I.s then Upgrade is the human and flawed alternative.
 Rough around the edges yes, but somehow more charming for it.”
 Den of Geek!